 - Not have ever illegally used marijuana while employed or appointed as a peace officer

-- Not have illegally sold, produced, cultivated or transported for sale any dangerous drug or narcotic other than marijuana
+- Not have illegally sold, produced, cultivated or transported for sale any dangerous drug or narcotic

 - Not have illegally used a dangerous drug or narcotic, other than marijuana, for any purpose within the past seven years

 - Not have ever illegally used a dangerous drug or narcotic other than experimentation

 - Negligence in maintaining financial responsibility